Help & Advice

 Pricing

 Prices vary widely depending on material, surface, edge profile, size, and the complexity of your kitchen layout.
-As a general guide, installed quartz worktops start from around £1,500 for a small kitchen, while premium natural stones can exceed £10,000 for larger, complex projects.
+As a general guide, installed quartz worktops start from around £1,500 for a small kitchen, while premium surfaces can exceed £10,000 for larger, complex projects.
 We always provide a fully itemised quote before you commit.

 All prices in our quotes are stated exclusive of VAT, with VAT shown as a separate line item.
 The quote total will clearly display the VAT-inclusive figure so there are no surprises.